sadiatasneemkhan/SENG-438-A2/Assignment2-ReportTemplate.md

 Testing Strategy: Using ECT, covered all types of inputs using various partitions.
 These inputs were, (+val, -val), (+val, +val), (-val, -val), (big +val, big -val), and (0,0).

+## tests for getCentralValue()

+test_getCentralValue_negAndPosRange()
+- Tests for the central value of a range with a negative lower bound and positive upper bound

+test_getCentralValue_negRange()
+- Tests for the central value of a range with a negative lower bound and negative upper bound

+test_getCentralValue_posRange()
+- Tests for the central value of a range with a positive lower bound and positive upper bound

+test_getCentralValue_zeroRange()
+- Tests for the central value of a range with the same lower bound and upper bound

+Testing Strategy: Using ECT to cover partitions using different types of inputs (+val, -val), (+val, +val), (-val, -val), and using 0 as the central value (same lower and upper bound).

 ## DataUtilitiesTest

 Text…